- There are various issues with Minecraft, and in this guide, we’ll show you how to fix Minecraft Realms on Windows 10.

 - If you’re experiencing crashes changing the video settings can help you with this issue.

 - As for slow connection in Minecraft Realms, inspect your network connection and firewall settings.

 Microsoft Realms is one of the most valuable additions to the Minecraft family.
 The concept is clear: cross-platform servers that let you and your friends enjoy and compete in the private world.

 Even though the Windows 10 version of the game is solid in many regards, there are still some issues that need to be addressed.

 In order to help you in locating and fixing the most common issues, we prepared a list of solutions and workarounds that should get you started.

 If you’re experiencing anything uncommon in the gameplay, make sure to check the list below.

-How to fix most common Minecraft Realms issues on Windows 10
+How can I fix common Minecraft Realms issues on Windows 10?

 - Check the network settings.